 In 2008, Liechtenstein joined the Schengen/Dublin Agreement together with Switzerland.

-In 2008, the unemployment rate in Liechtenstein was 1.5%.
+In 2008, the unemployment rate in Liechtenstein was reported to be 1.5%.

-On 2 September 2009, Liechtenstein and Germany signed an agreement on cooperation and the exchange of information in tax matters.
+On September 2, 2009, Liechtenstein and Germany signed an agreement on cooperation and the exchange of information in tax matters.

 On 7 September 2010, Liechtenstein nearly drew 1–1 against Scotland in Glasgow but lost 2–1 due to a late goal.

-The tax agreement signed in September 2009 between Liechtenstein and Germany provides for an exchange of information on tax matters upon request as of the 2010 tax year.
+The agreement signed in September 2009 between Liechtenstein and Germany provides for an exchange of information on tax matters upon request as of the 2010 tax year.

 In 2012, Liechtenstein had the highest PISA scores of any European country.

-As of 2014, the CIA World Factbook estimated Liechtenstein's gross domestic product (GDP) on a purchasing power parity basis to be $4.978 billion.
+In 2014, the CIA World Factbook estimated Liechtenstein's gross domestic product (GDP) on a purchasing power parity basis to be $4.978 billion.

 In October 2015, the European Union and Liechtenstein signed a tax agreement to ensure the automatic exchange of financial information in case of tax disputes.